Exxon posts $2.7B quarterly profit after unprecedented year - WTMJ

 To stem some of the losses, Exxon reduced capital spending by 30% in 2021 and announced it would slash 1,900 jobs from its global workforce in October.
 The oil, gas and chemical industries laid off 107,000 workers between March and August of last year, according to Deloitte Insights.

-After dipping below $0 per barrel last spring, oil prices rebounded to pre-pandemic levels and risen more than 30% since the start of the year.
-The price boost is largely the result of supply constraints after U.S. production had declined due to low prices and the OPEC cartel kept oil off the market.
-A barrel of U.S. benchmark crude was selling for $63 Friday morning.
-Brent crude, the international standard, was selling for $67.
+Meanwhile, Chevron reported a $1.4 billion profit in the first quarter, down from $3.58 billion at the same time last year, due to the pandemic and the impacts of winter storms, the company said Friday.

+Chevron brought in $32.03 billion in revenue, up from $31.5 billion at the same time last year.
+The San Ramon, California company expects to further reduce its workforce during the current quarter, Chief Financial Officer Pierre Breber said in a conference call with investors.

-Some economists are projecting that demand for oil may never return to pre-pandemic levels, and investors are pressuring oil and gas companies to find different sources of revenue.
+Some economists are projecting that demand for oil may never return to pre-pandemic levels.

+“It’s just hard to see how those numbers materialize into higher fuel demand,” said Peter McNally, global sector lead for industrials materials and energy at Third Bridge.
+“That said, we are seeing an impact that when people get vaccinated, they’re traveling, whether it’s by car or by plane.”

+Investors are pressuring oil and gas companies to find different sources of revenue, in part due to many countries’ increasingly aggressive goals to fight global warming.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.